The Neolithic origins of “Beauty and the Beast” (DeDisneyfication, Part 4)

 Beauty and the Beast marked a transition for Disney’s animation studio: the film featured a modern female protagonist, one who, rather than attending to household chores, prefers to educate herself through reading.
 By and large, these things are quite positive and a welcome change from the frankly ditzy Little Mermaid.

-Also, while it’s great that she’s not a domestic drudge, she also has no real responsibilities at all—she reads and hopes for adventure and does not have a great deal of agency.
-Her father is an unsuccessful tinkerer: his gadgets’ lack of success is part of the case made for throwing him in an asylum, so it’s difficult to understand her independence.
+Also, while it’s great she’s not a domestic drudge, she also has no real responsibilities at all—she reads and hopes for adventure and does not have a great deal of agency.
+Her father (Rex Everhart) is an unsuccessful tinkerer: his gadgets’ lack of success is part of the case made for throwing him in an asylum, so it’s difficult to understand her independence.

-When it comes to the relationship between the two titular characters, some have characterized it as Stockholm Syndrome, but I think Disney managed to successfully navigate those waters: Belle volunteers to stay in the Beast’s castle as a substitute for her father, the Beast generally treats her well, and even lets her go when confronted with the fact that she is effectively his prisoner.
+When it comes to the relationship between the two titular characters, some have characterized it as Stockholm Syndrome, but I think Disney managed to successfully navigate those waters: Belle volunteers to stay in the Beast’s castle as a substitute for her father, the Beast generally treats her well, and even lets her go when confronted with the fact she is effectively his prisoner.
 Overall, it’s actually a pretty great film, so I’ll mainly be discussing its origins.

-And on this topic, the tale is very nearly as old as time: In folkloric categorization, Beauty and the Beast is known as ATU-425C.
+And on this topic, the tale is very nearly as old as time: in folkloric categorization, Beauty and the Beast is known as ATU-425C.
 The first three letters merely mark the classification within the Aarne-Thompson-Uther system, the last one marks a variant type, and the number, one which applies to a large body of tales, refers to its actual motif, known as The Lost Husband.
-A well-known example, and perhaps my favorite, is East of the Sun and West of the Moon, ATU-425A; the main form of the tale.
-Kay Nielsen’s illustrations (see above) probably have a lot to do with this.
+A well-known example, and perhaps my favorite, is “East of the Sun and West of the Moon”¹ ATU-425A; the main form of the tale.
+Kay Nielsen’s illustrations probably have a lot to do with this.
 Later in life, he worked for Walt and contributed to some of the more outstanding scenes of Fantasia.
 In any case, some estimates place the prototype of this tale in the Neolithic at roughly 4,000 years old.

-One of the earliest known written versions of the trope is the myth of Cupid and Psyche, images of which appear in Greek art as early as the fourth century BCE, but which we mainly know today from the second century CE version in Numidian (today split across Algeria, Libya, and Tunisia)-Roman writer Apuleius’ The Golden Ass (Metamorphoses)—a different variant, ATU-425C.
 In this version, an uncannily beautiful princess is given in marriage to a monster to avert the wrath of Venus.
 This monster is indeed Cupid, hiding his identity from his bride, but taking fantastic care of her, as a disembodied voice in the daylight and in person only in complete darkness.
-Psyche’s jealous sisters get her to use a lamp to see who her husband is (shades of Cinderella; the jealous sisters are another well-used folkloric trope), she does, is cast out and has to complete four tasks to expiate this breach of trust.
-Cupid has reasons for hiding his identity from Psyche: he is defying his mother (Venus), who ordered him to make her fall in love with some loathsome creature, and he also doesn’t want her to freak out, which is exactly what she does.
+Psyche’s jealous sisters get her to use a lamp to see who her husband is—shades of “Cinderella” as such siblings are another well-used folkloric trope.
+She does, is cast out and has to complete four tasks to expiate this breach of trust.
+Cupid has reasons for hiding his identity from Psyche: he is defying his mother (Venus), who ordered him to make her fall in love with some loathsome creature, and he also doesn’t want his bride to freak out, which she promptly does.

-In particular, Jean Cocteau’s 1946 French film adaptation seems to have provided a strong kernel for the animation studio’s work.
-The idea of expanding the cast beyond the two main characters was done very much on the model of the Cocteau version, wherein Belle gained a boorish suitor similar to Gaston named Avenant, and the Château de la Bête included objects magically imbued with life.
-Cocteau was multitalented: a celebrated writer, designer, playwright, artist, and filmmaker.
-His black-and-white film’s excellence is still apparent today, particularly in its practical effects, and Disney’s Beast bears a more-than-passing resemblance to Jean Marais’ Bête.
+In particular, surrealist Jean Cocteau’s 1946 film adaptation seems to have provided a strong kernel for the animation studio’s work.
+Disney’s expansion of the cast beyond the two main characters was done very much on the model of the Cocteau version, wherein Belle (Josette Day) gained a boorish suitor similar to Gaston named Avenant (Jean Marais), and the Château de la Bête included objects magically imbued with life.

-Sadly, I must end on a less positive note: there is an upcoming live-action version, which, from what I’ve seen is a nearly shot-for-shot redux of the animated film, and which is therefore completely unneeded artistically and motivated entirely by a quite different beast: mammon.
+Sadly, I must end on a less positive note: there is an upcoming live-action version, which, from what I’ve seen, is a nearly shot-for-shot redux of the animated film, and which is therefore completely unneeded artistically and motivated entirely by a quite different beast: mammon.

 Part 5: Putting “Pocahontas” to Rest